reallyreadit/blog/_posts/2020-11-23-you-are-not-a-user.markdown

 Some people use Readup to track and improve their online reading habits.
 Some people use Readup to find amazing articles and stories.
 Some people use Readup to connect with other readers — friends, strangers, or some combination of both.
 And many people use Readup for all of these reasons.
 But every single one of these “use cases” has a deeper, more important use case in common: reading.

 Ultimately, if you’re not reading, you’re not actually using Readup.
 Without reading, you can’t comment.
 You can’t “vote with your attention” in the AOTD game.
-Your profile and your Stats graph will remain blank and you won’t appear on any of the Leaderboards.
+Your Profile and your Stats graph will remain blank and you won’t appear on any of the Leaderboards.
 But then, as soon as you start reading, Readup comes to life.
 And, as you read more and more, the experience keeps getting better and better.
 And we’re definitely not trying to take all of the credit.
 Reading is work, but it’s also inherently rewarding.

 Our #1 core value has always been “Respect the users.”
 Now it’s “Respect the Readers.”
 This might sound like a superficial change.
 And maybe it is.
 But only for now.
 That’s because Jeff (Readup’s CTO) and I are the only two people working on Readup.
 We believe that if we live and work according to our values, others will experience the manifestation of those values in the product we’re building and the community we’re creating.
 And we spend hours on end talking about them.
 That’s ten-thousand times more important than a one word change.